NSR9/Extensive-Vision-AI/Assignment_12/ReadME.md

 # Assignment 12 - The Dawn of the Transformers:

+## Problem Statement:

+1. Implement that [Spatial Transformer Code](https://brsoff.github.io/tutorials/intermediate/spatial_transformer_tutorial.html) for CIFAR10 and submit.
+Must have proper readme and must be trained for 50 Epochs.
+2. describe using text and your drawn images, the classes in this [FILE](https://github.com/jeonsworld/ViT-pytorch/blob/main/models/modeling.py) (Links to an external site.):
+ - Block
+ - Embeddings
+ - MLP
+ - Attention
+ - Encoder
+ -
 ## Spatial Transformers(STN's):

 Spatial Transformer Network (STN), by Google DeepMind helps to crop out and scale-normalizes the appropriate region, which can simplify the subsequent classification task and lead to better classification performance